copperdogma/intelligence-metric-theory/references/academic-papers.md

 # Writing Academic Papers
-20250119: Created by Cam Marsollier and Claude 3.5 Sonnet from chat with ChatGPT 4o.
-20250119: Enhanced by Claude 3.5 Sonnet via research of: [APU's Tips on Writing a Good Research Paper](https://www.apu.apus.edu/area-of-study/education/resources/tips-on-writing-a-good-research-paper/)

 Writing an academic paper involves two major considerations: structural and content requirements for publication and evaluating its success metrics.
 Here's a breakdown of both dimensions: